Rubbena Aurangzeb-Tariq – Co-Chair of Trustee/Directors

 He enjoys driving, travelling abroad, computing, editing videos, DIY, badminton and is an Aldershot Town Football season ticket holder.

-Ken Carter – Director, Company Secretary and Treasurer
+Ken Carter – Co-Founder, Trustee/Director & Company Secretary

 Throughout his 50 year’s involvement in teaching and learning, Ken has developed a particular expertise in Deafness and SEN (Special Educational Needs), due in part to having a deaf daughter.
 He has been highly entrepreneurial helping to set up a number of charitable companies/companies limited by guarantee, namely: Deafax, Breakthrough (deaf/hearing) Integration Trust (now DeafPlus), FYD (Friends for Young Deaf People), AACT (Access-Ability Communications Technology), AACT4Children; Deafkidz International; DisabledChild-India; Specialkidz/Specialkidz International; Deaf Aspirations; Decibels/Decibels International, Ability2Access, EASiTEC (Easy Access Solutions for Inclusion, Technology, Education and Communication); GOALS4LIFE Global Online Assisted Learning & Support) & all of which are operating locally, regionally, nationally and internationally.